Haeundae Beach Busan: Your Guide to Korea’s Most Famous Beach

 6. The Bay 101: City Lights & Coastal Vibes

-Just steps from the entrance to Dongbaekseom Island, The Bay 101 is one of Haeundae’s top spots for waterfront dining and dazzling skyline views.
+Just steps from Dongbaekseom Island, it’s one of Haeundae’s most talked-about spots for waterfront dining and skyline views, especially at night when the city lights reflect off the water.

 7. Spa Land: Ultimate Korean Spa Experience in Busan